-Field Name Semantics Value Type Length

-Trunk_Type 1 = Not Used Unsigned integer 2 bytes

-2 = Not Used

-3 = SS7 direct trunk group number

-4 = SS7 from IC to AT and SS7 from AT to EO

-5 = Not Used

-6 = SS7 from IC to AT and non-SS7 from AT to EO (terminating only)

-9 = Signaling type not specified

-Trunk_Number ASCII Identifier.
+Field Name Semantics Value Type Length Trunk_Type 1 = when Non-SS7 (MF) direct trunk group is used 2 = Not Used 3 = when an SS7 signaling trunk is directly connected to IC/INC, SS7 direct trunk group number 4 = when an SS7 signaling trunk is connected to IC via AT and SS7 from AT to EO 5 = Not Used 6 = when Non-SS7 trunk is used between the EO and AT and SS7 signaling trunk is used between AT Unsigned integer Value is the Trunk Group Signaling Type Indicator as defined in Telcordia GR-1100- CORE [6], Table 83.
+2 bytes and IC.
+(Terminating only) 9 = Signaling type not specified Trunk_Number ASCII Identifier.
 Values in the range 0000-9999.
 Right justified, space padded ASCII character string 4 bytes